-RST 3490 Worship and Sacraments
+RST 3490 Worship and Sacraments 3 s.h.
 Overview of the historical, theological, spiritual, and cultural aspects of the Christian worship of God with a focus on the meaning of Christian prayer, symbols, and ritual.
 Includes an examination of the biblical roots and development of the seven sacraments of the Church.

-RST 3530 Marriage and the Family (FCS/SOC)
+RST 3530 Marriage and the Family (FCS/SOC) 4 s.h.